AML14/tratto/experiment/README.md

 #### B. Non-Axiomatic

-If the oracles are non-axiomatic, meaning they correspond to a test prefix, then we simply insert the oracle into its corresponding test prefix.
+If an oracle is non-axiomatic, meaning it correspond to a specific test prefix, then we simply insert the oracle to the end of its corresponding test prefix.